We’re always keeping an eye on Mojo’s Community to find out what’s on your minds, and to see if we can answer any of your questions.

-That means, unfortunately for old Dr. Sank, the term ‘traumatic masturbatory syndrome’ never entered a medical textbook and his work became outdated.
+That means, unfortunately for old Dr. Sank, that traumatic masturbatory syndrome never entered a medical textbook and his work became outdated.

-We’ll stick to the name ‘prone masturbation’ for now thank you.
+So we’ll stick to the name prone masturbation for now, thank you.

 Masturbating is healthy, normal, and can feel great too.
 And there is no hard evidence (excuse the pun) to suggest prone masturbation is wrong or bad for you.